New Orleans Trucking Accident and Injury Attorneys

 One issue that carriers are currently citing for the shortage are the new rules created by the Federal Motor Carrier Safety Administration (FMCSA).
 These new rules include the hours of service regulations.
 While these regulations increase safety and driver working conditions, they also limit how many drivers the carriers can use on the roads without overstepping boundaries.

-Drivers are required to take longer breaks in between shifts, which means that carriers must find qualified drivers to fill the employment gaps.
+Taking longer breaks is required in between shifts.
+This means that carriers must find qualified drivers to fill the employment gaps.
 More companies are seeking drivers, but they are not having an easy time finding ones that are trained.
 The costs of hiring these operators along with training them properly have made it even harder on carriers.

 Carriers are Not the Victims